uhuruos/CloverOS/README.md

 emerge --depclean
 ```

+### Updating config files after upgrading system
+`dispatch-conf`

+After you run it, it will show you the changes it's going to make:

+q To exit without making changes

+u To update and make the changes

+z To disregard the changes

+It will ask to modify the sudo settings back to default, just hit z there.

 ### Package isn't available
 Make an issue so I can add the package.
 In the meantime, edit `/etc/portage/make.conf` and edit the following line: